Frailty within the health system

 Our current healthcare system is at a tipping point, where unprecedented levels of frailty in an aging population collide with a specialized healthcare system that was designed to address one problem at a time.
 The fragmentation of health issues into discipline-specific silos creates an inefficient and chaotic experience and doesn’t provide value for money.
 Currently, 50% of health expenditures occur during the final 6 months of life, yet there is no evidence that those expenditures create a better patient experience.

 So, how do we move forward?
 In order to create a more responsive experience for those with complex health issues, the system must embrace the concept of frailty.
-Frailty exists when the accumulation of health issues impairs function, mobility, or cognition.
+Frailty exists when the accumulation of health issues over the lifespan starts to impair function, mobility, or cognition.
 Key features of frailty include:

-- Although rarely recognized or measured in routine care, frailty is a key predictor of how a person will fare with standard care interventions (regardless of age, intervention or healthcare setting).
+- Although rarely recognized or measured in routine care, frailty is a key predictor of how a person will fare with standard of care interventions (regardless of age, intervention, or healthcare setting).

 - Frailty is not the same as age.
 It’s more akin to a life stage that eventually affects all individuals who live long enough.

 - Frailty progresses over time.
-Although many programs are aimed at delaying or reversing frailty, much of frailty appears to be irreversible.
+Although many programs aim to delay or reverse frailty, much of frailty appears to be irreversible.
 In fact, in some ways, optimal chronic disease management creates frailty by increasing long term survival.

-- Although the factors that contribute to frailty vary widely, all individuals who are frail will have a health crisis (a sudden worsening of an existing health problem or the emergence of a new one).
+- The factors that contribute to frailty vary widely, but all individuals who are frail will have a health crisis (a sudden worsening of an existing health problem or the emergence of a new one).
 When standard care is applied, recovery is often incomplete and involves further frailty.
-The frailty cycle helps to explain why frailty is challenging to health systems.
+This is called the frailty cycle.

 The PATH model

 Palliative and Therapeutic Harmonization (PATH) is an innovative, award-winning model, designed to improve the patient and family experience of frailty while optimizing resource utilization.
-The PATH model enables healthcare teams to understand and respond to frailty and empowers patients and families with information and skills to help them navigate each stage of the frailty cycle.
+The PATH model enables healthcare teams to understand and respond to frailty and empowers patients and families with information and skills to help them navigate each stage of frailty.